PFKamberi/SwiftStudy/README.md

         docker start qdrant_makeathon
         ```
 3. Insert your OpenAI API key at the beggining of the streamlit_app.py
-4. Run the Study Swift app using Streamlit:
+4. Run the app using Streamlit:
     ```
     rye run streamlit run src/makeathon/streamlit_app.py
     ```